tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 of sessions they are attempting in parallel.

-When a client presenting a previously obtained ticket finds that the server nevertheless negotiates a fresh session, the client should assume that any other tickets associated with the same session as the presented ticket are also no longer valid for resumption.
+When a client presenting a previously obtained ticket finds that the server nevertheless negotiates a fresh session, the client might assume that any other tickets associated with the same session as the presented ticket are also no longer valid for resumption.
 This includes tickets obtained during the initial full handshake and all tickets subsequently obtained as